nishanths/scrobble/doc/content/api/src/types.md

 }
 ```

-All properties will be present in a resonse.
+All properties will be present in a response.
 Values that are not available
 are represented by the Go zero value representation for the type.
 For example,
 if the `year` property is unavailable for a song, the `year` key will be present
 but will have value `0`.